frankyw2009/Fake-Health-News-Detection/README.md

     base_graph.py is the document used to make HNDataset-BASE.<br>
     b. emotion_graph.py<br>
     emotion_graph.py is the document used to make HNDataset-Emotion.<br>
-    -->Both two documents shall be used together with NewsData_BASE and NewsData_emo, respectively.<br>
+    -->Both two documents above shall be used together with NewsData_BASE and NewsData_emo, respectively.<br>
   4. raw_data<br>
     a. final_dataset.npy<br>
     final_dataset.npy stores raw news data in the form of a list, and all the elements in the list are dictionaries.<br>